LensCrafters Leaderboard Advertisement

 buying a car

-Recent automotive industry news has many consumers thinking about holding on to their older car rather than purchasing a new one.
-While vehicles last longer now than they ever have, the main reason people hold on to their cars longer is the sticker shock of a new purchase.
-The average new car price today is about $48,000, double what it was 12 years ago.
-New fees – such as a market adjustment fee to cover semi-conductor shortages and documentation charges – can add hundreds if not thousands to the manufacturer’s suggested retail price.
+Recent automotive industry news indicates many consumers are keeping their older cars rather than purchasing new ones.
+While vehicles last longer now than they ever have, the main reason people are holding on to their cars is the sticker shock of new models.
+The average new car price today is about $47,401, nearly double what it was 12 years ago, but down 3.5% from January 2023.

 How long can I expect my current car to last?

-Also, be aware of recalls.
+At the same time, be aware of recalls.
 The National Highway Transportation and Safety Administration maintains a database of all recalls in the last 15 years.
-Enter your Vehicle Identification Number (VIN) on the NHTSA website to see if your car is affected.
+Enter your vehicle identification number on the NHTSA website to see if your car is affected.

 Is it time to let go?